CHRISTINE SCHWARZMAN

 She was the founder and CEO of IP Network, an enterprise software company specializing in the management and commercialization of Intellectual Property.
 Additionally, Christine serves as a trustee of Inner-City Scholarship Fund, as well as the board of Venetian Heritage.
 She is a member in good standing of the New York State Bar Association and American Intellectual Property Bar Association.

-Now in her “third act,” she is pursuing her lifelong love of theater by producing and investing in theatrical productions.
-In 2019, she and No Guarantees won the Tony Award for Best Musical for co-producing Hadestown.
-In addition to Hadestown, No Guarantees has been associated with highly anticipated and critically acclaimed productions including Come From Away, Mean Girls, Ain’t Too Proud: The Life and Times of the Temptations, Hello, Dolly!, To Kill A Mockingbird with Jeff Daniels, Beetlejuice, Angels in America with Nathan Lane and Andrew Garfield, The Waverly Gallery with Elaine May, Gary: A Sequel to Titus Andronicus with Nathan Lane, King Lear with Glenda Jackson, Be More Chill, Moulin Rouge!, and Tina—The Tina Turner Musical.
-Off-Broadway, she and her company No Guarantees were the sole commercial support for the Drama Desk nominated Soft Power (Public Theater), in addition to supporting Endlings (New York Theater Workshop).
-Upcoming work includes Company, The Lehman Trilogy, and Sing Street, however, we all know that right now there are No Guarantees.
+Now in her “third act,” Christine is pursuing her lifelong love of theater by producing theatrical productions.
+In 2019, her producing company, No Guarantees, won their first Tony Award for Best Musical for Co-Producing Hadestown.
+In addition to Hadestown, No Guarantees has been Co-Producers on Tony Award winning productions Leopoldstadt, The Lehman Trilogy and Company.
+Other credits include Come From Away, Mean Girls, Here Lies Love, Funny Girl, Grey House, The Shark is Broken, Ain’t Too Proud: The Life and Times of the Temptations, Hello, Dolly!, To Kill A Mockingbird with Jeff Daniels, Beetlejuice, Angels in America with Nathan Lane and Andrew Garfield, The Waverly Gallery with Elaine May, Gary: A Sequel to Titus Andronicus with Nathan Lane, King Lear with Glenda Jackson, Be More Chill, Moulin Rouge!, Tina—The Tina Turner Musical and The Old Man and The Pool.
+Off-Broadway, No Guarantees was the sole commercial support for the Drama Desk nominated Soft Power (Public Theater), in addition to supporting Endlings (New York Theater Workshop).
+During the 2022-2023 Broadway season, Christine and No Guarantees were the Lead Producers on the Pulitzer Prize winning play, Fat Ham and Andrew Lloyd Webber's Bad Cinderella.
+Upcoming work includes Saheem Ali, Jocelyn Bioh and Michael Thurber's new musical, Goddess.